eduardoprhdez/backend-challenge-typescript-eduardo/README.md

 ## Solution Overview

-This solution implements a robust booking management system with the following key improvements:

 ### Bug Fixed: Booking Conflicts
 - **Issue**: A guest would arrive at their booked unit only to find that it's already occupied by someone else
 - **Root Cause**: The initial implementation only checked for bookings with the same check-in date, but the real requirement is preventing **preventing overlapping date ranges bookings**